bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 At school, we often worked in groups of designers.
 This is a fun and educational form of learning.
 What we found through our recent months of working is that including developers can also yield several benefits that you should be aware of.

 Involving developers in your design process can provide the technical insight needed to make sure your designs are technically feasible.
 As team members, they are also invested in the product and can provide valuable feedback.
 When developers are included in your design research process, they can be your allies and share an understanding of why certain features are more important than others.
 This is of course a vital part of working in a team.
-You can also find out what they are interested in.
+You can also find out what each developer is interested in.
 Maybe one of your developer colleagues wants to learn how to make animations or another would like to focus on software architecture.
 Knowing this allows you to tailor tasks according to your team and thus working with their strengths and interests.

 <p>&nbsp;</p>